Stencyl/stencylpedia/chapter-d/flash-extensions.md

 2. Replace **icon.png** with your own 32 x 32 icon.

 3. Rename and edit **TestFlash.hx** to meet your needs (e.g. you want to build an API around the library).
-If you don’t want or need a source file, you can safely delete it and call the SWF’s functions directly from the game.
+If you don't want or need a source file, you can safely delete it and call the SWF's functions directly from the game.

 4. (Optional) Edit blocks.xml if you want to add some custom blocks that expose the Flash library's functionality.

-That’s it.
+That's it.
 Once your extension is ready, open a game, enable the extension, and test the game.
-If you’ve done everything correctly, the extension will work.
+If you've done everything correctly, the extension will work.

 ## Example: Base 64 Encoding/Decoding